binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Consuming Free and Open Source

+Adding process and tooling as discussed is a really good start, but it's not a complete solution alone to take care of the consumption of free and open source packages.
-Some of the packages we consume may have good test coverage, but are the tests testing the right things?
-Are the tests testing that something can not happen?
-That is where the likes of RetireJS comes in.
+Some of the packages we consume may have good test coverage, be up to date, and have no known vulnerabilities.
+Are the tests testing the right things though?
+Are the tests testing that something bad can "not" happen, as we discussed in the creation of "Evil Test Conditions" in the "Agile Development and Practices" section of the "Process and Practises" chapter in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers)?
+This is where we really need something extra on top of a good process, static analysis and dependency checking tools.
+This is really where you need to leverage the likes of security regression testing, as I discussed in the "Agile Development and Practices" section of the "Process and Practises" chapter in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).

 #### Process

 There is a danger of implementing to much manual process thus slowing development down more than necessary.
 The way the process is implemented will have a lot to do with its level of success.
 For example automating as much as possible, so developers don't have to think about as much as possible is going to make for more productive, focused and [happier](https://en.wikipedia.org/wiki/Kaizen) developers.

-For example, when a Development Team needs to pull a library into their project, which often happens in the middle of working on a product backlog item (not planned at the beginning of the Sprint), if they have to context switch while a legal review and/or manual code review takes place, then this will cause friction and reduce the teams performance even though it may be out of their hands.
+For example, when a Development Team needs to pull a library into their project, which often happens in the middle of working on a product backlog item, not necessarily planned at the beginning of the Sprint.
+If they have to context switch while a legal review and/or manual code review takes place, then this will cause friction and reduce the teams performance even though it may be out of their hands.
 In this case, the Development Team really needs a dedicated resource to perform the legal review.
 The manual review could be done by another team member or even themselves with perhaps another team member having a quicker review after the fact.
 These sorts of decisions need to be made by the Development Team, not mandated by someone outside of the team that doesn't have skin in the game or does not have the localised understanding that the people working on the project do.

 Maintaining a list of the approved libraries really needs to be a process that does not take a lot of human interaction.
 How ever you work out your process, make sure it does not require a lot of extra developer effort on an ongoing basis.
 Some effort up front to automate as much as possible will facilitate this.

 #### Tooling

+Relying on tooling alone is not enough.

-Using the likes of pre-commit hooks, the other tooling options detailed in the [Countermeasures](#web-applications-countermeasures-consuming-free-and-open-source) section and creating scripts to do most of the work for us is probably going to be a good option to start with.
+Using the likes of pre-commit hooks with the CLIs and the other tooling options detailed in the [Countermeasures](#web-applications-countermeasures-consuming-free-and-open-source-tooling) section integrated with CI builds, and creating scripts to do most of the work for us, is going to be a good option to start with.
+Adding the automation of security regression testing on top of that, and your solution for managing potential vulnerabilities in free and open source packages is starting to look pretty solid.

 ### Insecure Direct Object References